Basic Facts about Reading Recovery

 About Ms. Middleton

-I am thrilled to be starting my 25th year in the field of education AND to be a part of the Eagle Ridge community.
+I am thrilled to be starting my 27th year in the field of education AND to be a part of the Eagle Ridge community.
 Over the years I have had the privilege of teaching students and collaborating with colleagues while working in the Chicago Public Schools, Denver Public Schools, Mexico, and the Douglas County School District.
 I received my Bachelor's degree from Eastern Michigan University and my Master's degree from the University of Colorado, Boulder.
 I was trained as a Reading Recovery teacher in 1999 and feel blessed to be able to continue to do what I love, teach reading and writing.
 When not at Eagle Ridge, I appreciate all of the things the Colorado outdoors has to offer.
-I also enjoy spending time with my teenage daughter and son and watching them on the volleyball and basketball courts.
+I also enjoy spending time with my daughter (freshman at CU Boulder), son (junior at ThunderRidge), and our puppy Zoey.